TomClabault/tomclabault.github.io/_posts/2024-07-25-per-pixel-adaptive-sampling.md

 This is however a poor solution since this forces all pixels of the image to be sampled at least 100 times, even the ones that would only need 50 samples.
 This is a waste of computational resources.

-A better way of estimating the error of the scene is presented in the "Hierarchical Adaptive Sampling" section.
+A better way of estimating the error of the scene will be presented in a future blog post on "Hierarchical Adaptive Sampling".

 Nonetheless, this naive way of estimating the error of a pixel can provide very appreciable speedups in rendering time.